Maternity and Women's Health Care

 Description

-The #1 maternity book in the market is getting even better.
-Maternity and Women's Health Care, 11th Edition provides evidence-based coverage of everything you need to know about caring for women of childbearing age.
-Not only does this text emphasize childbearing concerns like newborn care, it also addresses wellness promotion and management of women's health problems.
+With comprehensive coverage of maternal, newborn, and women's health nursing, Maternity & Women's Health Care, 10th Edition provides evidence-based coverage of everything you need to know about caring for women of childbearing age.
+It's the #1 maternity book in the market -- and now respected authors Dr. Deitra Leonard Lowdermilk, Dr, Shannon E. Perry, Kitty Cashion, and Kathryn R. Alden have improved readability and provided a more focused approach!
+Not only does this text emphasize childbearing issues and concerns, including care of the newborn, it addresses wellness promotion and management of common women's health problems.
 In describing the continuum of care, it integrates the importance of understanding family, culture, and community-based care.
-Boasting new medication alerts and updated content throughout, this edition covers the new maternal levels of care, and the revised AAP policy on breastfeeding and infant sleep.
+New to this edition is the most current information on care of the late preterm infant and the 2008 updated fetal monitoring standards from the National Institute of Child Health and Human Development.

 Key Features

-- Community Activity boxes focus on maternal and newborn activities that can be pursued in local community settings and illustrate nursing care in a variety of settings.
+- Signs of Potential Complications boxes help you recognize the signs and symptoms of complications and provide immediate interventions.

+- Procedure boxes offer easy-to-use, step-by-step instructions for maternity skills and procedures.

+- Emergency boxes may be used for quick reference in critical situations.

+- Medication Guide boxes provide an important reference for common drugs and their interactions.

-- Cultural Considerations stress the importance of considering the beliefs and health practices of patients from various cultures when providing care.
+- Cultural Considerations boxes stress the importance of considering the beliefs and health practices of patients from various cultures when providing care.

-- Emergency boxes provide information about various emergency situations and offer a quick reference in critical situations.

-- Family-Centered Care boxes highlight the needs and concerns of families that you should consider to provide family-centered care.

-- Medication guides provide an important reference of drugs and their interactions.
+- Family content emphasizes the importance of including family in the continuum of care.

-- Nursing care plans include rationales for interventions and provide you with an overview of, and specific guidelines for, delivering effective nursing care.
+- Nursing Care Plans include specific guidelines and rationales for interventions for delivering effective nursing care.

-- Safety alerts highlighted and integrated within the content draw attention to developing competencies related to safe nursing practice.

-- Signs of potential complications highlight vital concerns, alerting you to signs and symptoms of complications and the immediate interventions to provide.
+- Community Activity exercises introduce activities and nursing care in a variety of local settings.

+- Student resources on the companion Evolve website include assessment and childbirth videos, animations, case studies, critical thinking exercises with answers, nursing skills, anatomy reviews, a care plan constructor, review questions, an audio glossary, and more.

 Table of Contents